-- January 2021: New York State, through the New York State Energy Research and Development Authority (NYSERDA), issues request for proposals for renewable energy projects to deliver energy to downstate New York. - September 2021: Clean Path NY was selected for award through competitive selection process. - November 2021: Agreement signed with NYSERDA and contract is submitted to the New York State Public Service Commission for approval - April 2022: Public Service Commission approves project contract reduction per year statewide in fossil fuel generation
+- January 2021: New York State, through the New York State Energy Research and Development Authority (NYSERDA), issues request for proposals for renewable energy projects to deliver energy to downstate New York. - September 2021: Clean Path NY was selected for award through competitive selection process. - November 2021: Agreement signed with NYSERDA and contract is submitted to the New York State Public Service Commission for approval - April 2022: Public Service Commission approves project contract - October 2022: Submitted application for Article VII Certificate of Environmental Compatibility and Public Need to the Public Service Commission reduction per year statewide in fossil fuel generation tons of avoided CO2 emissions over 25 years statewide

-A Clean Air, Clean Energy Future

-For all New Yorkers
+A Clean Air, Clean Energy Future For all New Yorkers